Is Aircall the best VoIP phone solution for your business? 🤔

 1. OpenPhone: The top alternative to Aircall for growing teams

-Thousands of businesses rely on OpenPhone to communicate efficiently with the rest of the world.
+Thousands of small businesses rely on OpenPhone to build relationships with their customers effortlessly.
 OpenPhone is the #1 rated business phone platform on G2 and has more than 1,000+ 5-star reviews on the App Store.

 With OpenPhone, you get unlimited calling to the US and Canada.
 Along with free SMS and MMS messages to these countries, your team can also easily engage with customers and each other with scheduled text messages, auto-replies, and snippets for a seamless experience.